“I Didn’t Steal The Rembrandt”

 Our four friends stayed behind (we had gone a little faster in the first loop before lunch), so we bid them goodbye and went up an elevator in a building that Tracy thought housed another exhibition.

 We rode the tram back to the parking lot, and after disembarking, we were amazed at the maze we saw.
 Unlike the beautiful maze in the garden, we saw an ungodly number of people waiting in line to get on the Tram.

 This was at 2:45.
-Melinda told me the next day that the line was really long an hour later when they left, meaning those people would only get about an hour of viewing time in before getting the boot.
+Melinda told me the next day that the line was really long an hour later when they left, meaning those people would only get about an hour of viewing time before getting the boot.
 BE SURE TO ARRIVE EARLY!!!
-There were no lines when we arrived about 10:15 a.m.
+There were no lines when we arrived at about 10:15 a.m.

 The Getty Center is a great venue for locals and visitors alike.
-A word of warning: Try to avoid people wearing San Diego State caps backwards attempting to take photos of the art.
+A word of warning: Try to avoid people wearing San Diego State caps backward attempting to take photos of the art.
 These “idiots” are very annoying.

 The Getty Center

 1200 Getty Center Drive